-These may be the same site with two different site forms and slightly different mapped areas.; neither is the result of modern archeological survey and the source material for their locations are unclear.
-The NYSHPO has not made a determination of National Register eligibility for the site.
+These may be the same site with two different site forms and slightly different mapped areas.
+Neither of the site are the result of modern archeological survey, and the source material for their locations is unclear.
+The NYSHPO has not made a determination of National Register eligibility for the sites.